microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 # Write the bank API

 Now that we've built the online bank's core logic let's build a Web API to test it from a browser (or even the command line).
 For now, we'll not use a database to persist data, so we'll have to create a global variable to store all the accounts in memory.
-Additionally, we'll skip the testing part to avoid keeping this guide too long, but we suggest you follow the same approach we followed when building the core package.
+Additionally, we'll skip the testing part to avoid keeping this guide too long, but ideally you'll follow the same approach we followed when building the core package to write tests before code.

 ## Accounts in memory

 As we said previously, we're not going to use a database to persist data.
 Instead, we'll use a memory map for the accounts we'll create when the program starts.
 Additionally, we'll use a map to access the account information using the account number.

-Head over to the `$GOPATH/src/bankapi/main.go` file and use the following code to create the global `accounts` variable and initialize it with an account (something similar to what we did when creating the tests previously):
+Head over to the `$GOPATH/src/bankapi/main.go` file and add the following code to create the global `accounts` variable and initialize it with an account (something similar to what we did when creating the tests previously):

 ```go
 package main